 Restart the Unit Correctly.

 If you experience a power outage, you’ll need to make sure and follow the restart procedures correctly to avoid damage to your unit.
-If power goes out, set your heat pump to emergency heat.
+If the power goes out, set your heat pump to emergency heat.
 Keep your heat pump on emergency heat for an hour after power has been restored.
 This is crucial, as any refrigerant that has cooled down will need to be warmed back up before you restart the unit.

 While these DIY heat pump maintenance tips should help your unit run more efficiently this winter, the best way to keep your heat pump in optimal condition is to schedule regular maintenance checkups.
-Investing in routine checks could also save you from an expensive repair.
+Investing in routine checks could also save you from expensive repair.
 Our highly trained experts can solve any problem and spot signs of larger issues to come and prevent them from ever occurring.
 Complete Comfort is Central Indiana’s most trusted heating system provider, and we’re confident you’ll understand why when you meet us.
-Call us at (317) 576-3151 to schedule your appointment today!
+Call us at (317) 671-7552 to schedule your appointment today!